acm-uiuc/website/README.md

-# ACM Website
+# ACM at UIUC's Website
-ACM @ UIUC's website.
-Mainly contains frontend presentational pages right now.

-## Contribute with Create React App
+View the website at [acm.illinois.edu](https://illinois.edu/).

+The frontend source code for ACM's website is built mainly with Typescript and some React packages.
+Viewers can learn about our organization, upcoming events, Special Interest Groups, and committees.
+Sponsors are also listed.

+## Contributing

-## Available Scripts
+### Available Scripts

 In the project directory, you can run: